 bindings).
 There are also other examples of where similar properties

-should hold, such as when lambda
+should hold, such as when lambdas are evaluated into

 Evaluating an expression should give the expected result.